steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

     not (exists p1, p2 in (sources + [p]) where p1 == p2)

-HFDS: All src files except the final one MUST be a complete block
+HFDS: All source files except the final one MUST be a complete block

     for s in (sources[0:length(sources)-1] + [p]):
       (length(FS, s) mod getBlockSize(FS, p)) == 0

 #### Postconditions